Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley: Abstract

 \section{Abstract}

-The intrinsic planar Hall effect has attracted intensive interest inspired by recent experiments.
-Existing theories of this effect require three dimensional orbital motion, or strong spin-orbit coupling of certain forms, which do not exist in van der Waals thin films.
-Here, we uncover a new origin of the planar Hall effect - as an intrinsic property of layer coherent electrons - that allows its presence even in bilayer and trilayer atomically thin limit.
-As examples, we show that the effect can be triggered by strain and interlayer sliding respectively in twisted bilayer graphene and trilayer transition metal dichalcogenides, where the effect features rich tunability and even stronger magnitude than those induced by topological nodal structures in bulk materials.
+We uncover a new origin of the planar Hall effect - as an intrinsic property of layer coherent electrons - that exists even in bilayer and trilayer atomically thin limit.
+It reforms the existing theories requiring three-dimensional orbital motion, or strong spin-orbit coupling of certain forms, which are absent in van der Waals thin films.
+We exemplify that the effect can be triggered by strain and interlayer sliding in twisted structures with rich tunability and strong magnitudes.
+Furthermore, this layer coherence mechanism broadens the conceptual framework to include planar multipole Hall effect, and valley Hall effect induced by in-plane pseudo-magnetic field, outreaching the existing mechanisms.
 The layer mechanism also provides a new route towards quantized Hall response upon a topological phase transition induced by in-plane magnetic field.
-These results unveil the unexplored potential of quantum layertronics and moir\'e flat band for planar Hall transport.
+These results unveil the unexplored potential of quantum layertronics and moir\'e flat band for planar transport in 2D materials.